-The Afroalpine belt is characterised by the giant Lobelia rhynchoptalum, tussock grasses and sedges, species of Alchemillia and, dominating large areas, the cushion shaped Helichrysum citrispinum.
+The Afroalpine belt is characterized by the giant Lobelia rhynchoptalum, tussock grasses and sedges, species of Alchemillia and, dominating large areas, the cushion-shaped Helichrysum citrispinum.

 Acacia-Commiphora woodland is found in much of the dry lowlands east of the highlands and in the Rift Valley.
-These drought resistant trees and shrubs are either deciduous or have small leaves.
-They are characterised by a wide variety of Acacia and Commiphora species, often forming an almost complete canopy, with an understory of small shrubs.
+These drought-resistant trees and shrubs are either deciduous or have small leaves.
+They are characterized by a wide variety of Acacia and Commiphora species, often forming an almost complete canopy, with an understory of small shrubs.

 Succulents are also prominent with numerous, mainly endemic, species of Euphorbia and Aloe.
 In the Rift Valley, the trees in the wooded grasslands consist almost entirely of species of flat-topped Acacia.

 Moist, evergreen, broad-leafed forest mainly survives in the southwest, in the Harenna Forest on the southern slopes of the Bale Mountains National Park and in limited forest reserves.
 These forests have been extensively modified into “coffee forests” with the small tree and shrub understorey cleared for the planting of coffee.